 In his book on the origin of species Darwin expanded on, and further promoted, an idea published and sent to him a year earlier by his friend and colleague: Alfred Wallace

 .
 The idea was that all the known species in existence today had their origin through a process whereby they evolved from other, existing, species (descended).
-Evolution was made possible by a process of adaptation through selection of the most fit descendants.
+Evolution was made possible, he claimed, by a process of adaptation through selection of the most fit descendants.

 Adaptation via generational selection is often conflated with evolution, which is sometimes even referred to as "the theory of natural selection".
 The process of selection, however, —both natural and human-directed— was well understood for many centuries before Wallace and Darwin employed it as an explanation for origins of new species.